 Even better, if you have more than a decade of experience in your trade, make it shine on your personal website.
 And best of all, gather all those great testimonials your clients had given you over the years and post them on your personal website.
 Combine these two tactics with producing the relevant content as I suggested earlier, and you will create a praiseworthy profile that will stand out far better than any new agent in the field.
 Just remember, the website you own 100% is your online real estate that you should invest in and you can count on.

 Content marketing has been around for a long time, but the medium that really gives it a turbo boost is social media.
 Unlike TV or print ads that “push” their messages out to the audience (and most of the time to the wrong audience), social media allows your content to be “pulled in” by the right audience when promoted on the right channels.
 Thus, social media is the best tool for permission-based marketing, which is the new standard for today’s effective marketing campaigns.

 Many of you are already utilizing a few of these social media channels to some degree, but to really maximize results you must integrate them with a well-planned content marketing campaign.
 The best approach is to hire a website design and marketing firm that is knowledgeable about the industry to help you plan and execute the campaign.
 They will use social media to help share your content beyond your personal website.
 Keep in mind that these social media web pages are also rented properties.
 You use them in conjunction with your personal website to help amplify the content on your website, not to replace it.

 By being aware of the factors discussed above, you’ve already won half the battle.
 The other half of the battle is for you to take action on the things that will position YOU as a credible real estate agent.
 I hope you find this article helpful.
-If you do, please share it and subscribe to our posts for future articles that will be beneficial to you.
+If you do, please share it and visit our Blog page for future articles that will be beneficial to you.
 Thanks!